What Does a Payroll Specialist Do? (And How Much They Earn)

 Payroll specialists need a minimum of a high school diploma or General Education Development (GED) certificate.
 Many employers prefer candidates who also have a Bachelor's Degree in Accounting or another related field.
 Relevant coursework includes computer payroll time reporting and processing, bookkeeping, computer accounting and benefits deduction.

-There are several certification programs that payroll specialists may consider.
-Certifications allow you to prove your skills and qualifications to current and potential employers.
+Certifications help you prove your skills and qualifications and help you distinguish yourself as the right candidate.
 Payroll specialists can also earn certifications to gain additional knowledge about their responsibilities and further their career advancement opportunities.
 Popular certifications for payroll specialists include:

 Fundamental Payroll Certification